 A second consequence of U.S. primacy is a decreased danger of great-power rivalry and a higher level of overall international tranquility.
 Ironically, those who argue that primacy is no longer important, because the danger of war is slight, overlook the fact that the extent of American primacy is one of the main reasons why the risk of great-power war is as low as it is.
 For most of the past four centuries, relations among the major powers have been intensely competitive, often punctuated by major wars and occasionally by all-out struggles for hegemony.
 In the first half of the twentieth century, for example, great-power wars killed over eighty million people.
 Today, however, the dominant position of the United States places significant limits on the possibility of great-power competition, for at least two reasons.
 One reason is that because the United States is currently so far ahead, other major powers are not inclined to challenge its dominant position.
 Not only is there no possibility of a “hegemonic war” (because there is no potential hegemon to mount a challenge), but the risk of war via miscalculation is reduced by the overwhelming gap between the United States and the other major powers.
 Miscalculation is more likely to lead to war when the balance of power is fairly even, because in this situation both sides can convince themselves that they might be able to win.
 When the balance of power is heavily skewed, however, the leading state does not need to go to war and weaker states dare not try.

+1AC Hegemony advantage (3)

 Maintaining growth differential is key to prevent a great power transition and maintain U.S. hegemony.

 Ashley J. Tellis, Spring 2009, Senior Associate at Carnegie Endowment for International Peace, specializing in international security, defense and Asian strategic issues, Research Director of the Strategic Asia program at the National Bureau of Asian Research, “Preserving Hegemony: The Strategic Tasks Facing the United States,” Global Asia, Vol.4 No. 1,